BSTN/synesthesia/server/data/texts/intro.en.md

-Welcome to the Synesthesia Platform of Radboud Universiteit Nijmegen.
-With these tests an international team of scientist are studying Language and Perception.
+Welcome to the Online Synesthesia Platform of Radboud Universiteit Nijmegen and Karolinska Institutet Stockholm.

-<div class="readmore">read more</div>